-Business Plan Supporting long term peace and stability in society and stable and Objective 7 inclusive devolved Government in Northern Ireland.
-Target To report on practical, comprehensive and effective measures which contribute to a society free of paramilitary activity and to highlight areas of good practice in this regard.
-End of Year Detailed commentary on the implementation of measures to tackle Assessment paramilitarism was set out in the Commission's Report on progress towards ending paramilitary activity published on 17 November 2020.
-The report highlighted where good progress has been made, and where progress has been slow.
+7 Supporting long term peace and stability in To report on practical, comprehensive and ' • society and stable and inclusive devolved effective measures which contribute to a Government in Northern Ireland. society free of paramilitary activity and to highlight areas of good practice in this regard.

+Detailed commentary on the implementation of measures to tackle paramilitarism was set out in the Commission's Report on progress towards ending paramilitary activity published on 7 December 2021.
+The report highlighted where good progress has been made, and where further progress is required.
 A number of examples of good practice were also highlighted.

-Business Plan To maintain high standards of corporate governance and ensure Objective 8 value for money is achieved.
-Target To promote the highest standards of corporate governance.
+0 To maintain high standards of corporate • To promote the highest standards of

+8. re maintain nigh standards er serperate

+governance and ensure value for money is corporate governance.

-To ensure value for money.
+achieved. • To ensure value for money.

-Website established in line with Commission requirements.
+Website established in line with

+Commission requirements.

-To ensure all information and information assets are managed and stored by the Commission in line with relevant policy.
+• To ensure all information and

+information assets are managed and

+stored by the Commission in line with

-End of Year Assessment
+relevant policy.